ten-protocol/go-ten/design/gas/Design_gas.md

 2) Access list transactions - same as previous ones, but they also announce what storage access they are supposed to perform when executed.
 3) EIP-1559 - the new transactions that burn the gas fee and work with tips in order to achieve a fair system.

 Usually layer 2's support EIP-1559 so there is a pending question of what we would need to support.
+Normally all support EIP-1559, but not all support gas auction (or mention if they do).
+As most wallets have moved over to EIP-1559 it is preferable to start with support for it and add the support for the gas auction later on after everything else is finished.
+Note that Binance for example still uses Type 1 transactions and has not migrated to EIP-1559.

-## Specification
+## Requirements

 1. Ethereum must be used for gas operations and bridged from the layer 1 protocol.
 2. Bridged gas should automatically deposit into the respective addresses.
 3. Gas-consuming transactions should include a layer 1 cost component for calldata publishing and a layer 2 component that covers execution costs and prevents endless transaction execution.
 4. L2 gas price should be configurable.
 Furthermore it should support being free whilst still not allowing non halting execution.
+5. The gas mechanics need to prevent denial of service attacks.
+6. EIP-1559 transactions should have their base fee + tip deposited to the sequencer without any ETH being burned.

 ## Gas Cost Display